Anthrocon/www/content/standards-of-conduct/index.md

 Please do not sleep in convention space or hotel lobbies; return to your hotel room or home.

-In order to minimize the spread of contagion (commonly known as “con crud”), anyone showing any sign of illness, regardless of cause, must wear a CDC-approved mask or will otherwise be asked to leave convention space.
-Anthrocon cannot provide masks for this purpose.
+In order to minimize the spread of contagion (commonly known as “con crud”), anyone showing any sign of illness, regardless of cause, must wear a CDC-approved mask or will otherwise be asked to leave convention space.&nbsp;Anthrocon cannot provide masks for this purpose.

 Anthrocon attendees must abide by instructions given by Anthrocon Safety staff.
 Failure to do so will result in loss of membership privileges.
 Any disputes or concerns may be addressed onsite at Convention Operations.